“Hello and welcome!”

 A natural presenter, comfortable communicating at all levels, if it’s my place to do so.
 Sometimes you need to be on stage, others you need to sit back, absorb and wait, right?
 I speak Spanish (obviously) as well as I speak English (that’s native proficiency level) and I also enjoy Italian and French.
 And any language to be honest, I’m fascinated by them.

 I grew up on the radio (RNE, Spain’s BBC), where I had my own show thanks to Mamá, who was a presenter.
-Passionate about history, current affairs, politics and of course the Arts, in particular architecture, painting, cinema (please watch more European films), music and theatre.
+Passionate about history, current affairs, politics, reading, writing and of course the Arts, in particular architecture, painting, cinema (please watch more European films), music and theatre.
 I’ve been in amateur dramatics, although I left after finding that quite a few people were drama queens… relax!
 I’ve also been an extra for the BBC and in a professional play at Manchester’s Lowry Theatre – the excitement of being backstage waiting to come on is heart-pumping.
 I love the sea as much as huge cities – I’ve travelled quite a lot – and I’ve had a passion for photography since I was tiny and (of course, goes without saying) beautiful, gorgeous design that changes people’s minds and creates an ever-lasting memory.